-- Where does the Constitution draw the line between separation of church and state? - Why was the Establishment Clause important to the Founding generation? - How has the Supreme Court provided a legal framework for evaluating the boundary between church and state?
+- Why was the Establishment Clause important to the Founding generation? - How has the Establishment Clause shaped the role of religion in our government and society? - How has the Supreme Court's interpretation of the Clause provided a legal framework for evaluating these issues?